ionic-team/stencil/src/compiler/output-targets/readme.md

 - Web componets themselves work fine within Angular, but you loose out on many of Angular's features, such as types or `@ViewChild`.
 In order for a Stencil project to fit right into the Angular ecosystem, this output target generates thin wrapper that can be imported by Angular.

+### `hydrate`

+- Generates a hydrate app, which is used by prerendering and Angular Universal server module.

 ## Output Folder Structure

 ```